MITSUBISHI J54 CJ-

 In the USA the Willys was built till 1965 but in Japan Mitsubishi had a good thing going so they kept the line in production till 1998.
 Mitsubishi installed the first KE31 2.2L diesel engine in the Jeep in 1955 in the CJ3B, J20DC and the J30D.
 These little 4 cyl diesel engines put out a whopping 45 hp but the reliability was famous at the time.
 In 1970 the 4DR5 2.7L 4 cyl Diesel came to be installed in the J24, J24H, J36 wagon and the J44 long bed. these larger engines put out a much more useful 80 hp and moved these Jeeps down the highway at 100 km / hr or 60 mph.
 In 1986 the 4DR6 came to be installed in the J53 and this was a potent turbo charged 4 cyl diesel engine cranking out 100 hp and moving the Jeep down the highway at 120 km/hr.
 Mitsubishi found that their customers still wanted more so they added an intercooler from the factory in the J55 for an astounding 135 hp and they used this engine till production ended in 1998.

-I have now driven my personal J54 hard for almost a year with no problems what so ever.
+I have now driven my personal J54 hard for almost 10 years with no problems what so ever.
 The J54 will start down to -

 This J54 has a water tight storage box from the factory under the drivers seat.
 The beautiful silver Mitsubishi has full time hubs, reverse turn glow plugs and is the ultra tough 24V system.
 The passenger seat folds up completely to give very easy access to the rear of the Jeep.